Automorphisms of the Cube $n^d$: Corners, Main Diagonals and Edges

-At the end we prove Lemma~\ref{lem:FixingCorners}. \begin{lemmax}[stated in Section \ref{sec:Automorphism}] \FixingCornersLemma \end{lemmax} \begin{proof} We prove the automorphism $T$ fixes all corners $p = [x_1, \dots ,x_d]$ by induction over By the assumption, the automorphism $T$ fixes corners $p$ such that $k(p) \in \{0,1\}$.
+\begin{lemma} If an automorphism $S \in \T_n^d$ fixes the corner $[1,\dots,1]$ and all its neighbors, then $S$ fixes all corners of the cube $n^d$. \end{lemma} \begin{proof} We prove the automorphism $S$ fixes all corners $p = [x_1, \dots ,x_d]$ by induction over By the assumption, the automorphism $S$ fixes corners $p$ such that $k(p) \in \{0,1\}$.
 Without loss of generality, a corner $q$ such that $k(q) > 1$ has coordinates

 We take neighbors $q_1, q_2$ of the corner $q$ as

 The corners $q_1$ and $q_2$ have two common neighbors: $q$ and

 Corners $q_1$, $q_2$ and $q_3$ are fixed by the induction hypothesis.
 Therefore, corner $q$ is also fixed as it must be the neighbor of $q_1$ and $q_2$. \end{proof}